open-horizon/exchange-api/README.md

 - See if there is a way to fix the swagger hack for 2 level resources
 - Consider changing all creates to POST, and update (via put/patch) return codes to 200
 - Any other schema changes?

+## Changes in 1.42.0

+### External changes

+- Allowed node in other org to access agbot in IBM org

+## Changes in 1.41.0

+### External changes

+- When creating/updating a workload and verifying the existence of the apiSpecs, it now treats the MS versions as ranges
+- (No need to upgrade the db if coming from version 1.38 or later, altho it won't hurt either)

 ## Changes in 1.40.0